ltw-webdev-6/curriculum/week-06.md

 ---
-topic: "All the patterns, all the time"
+topic: "Coding out the details"
-desc: "Break the application into the smallest possible patterns & make a magical pattern library with every possible component."
+desc: "Finalize all the little details of the application screens preparing them for final testing."
 clr: "1, 2, 3, 4, 5, 6"

 video_tutorials: